SysKitTeam/docs-spdockit/spdockit-spo/office-365-groups-and-onedrive/office-365-management-actions.md

 ---

 This article explains how to use Manage Groups and Membership ribbon to easily manage Office 365 Groups and Teams on the selected object.
-Management buttons are enabled only in __live mode__ of Permissions Explorer and when Groups and Teams node is selected.
+Management buttons are enabled in __live mode__ of Permissions Explorer, when Groups and Teams node is selected as well as any specific group bellow the node.

 ### Groups